Unix - Shell Decision Making

 You can use multiple if...elif statements to perform a multiway branch.
 However, this is not always the best solution, especially when all of the branches depend on the value of a single variable.

 Unix Shell supports case...esac statement which handles exactly this situation, and it does so more efficiently than repeated if...elif statements.

-There is only one form of case...esac statement which is detailed here −
+There is only one form of case...esac statement which has been described in detail here −

-Unix Shell's case...esac is very similar to switch...case statement we have in other programming languages like C or C++ and PERL etc.
+The case...esac statement in the Unix shell is very similar to the switch...case statement we have in other programming languages like C or C++ and PERL, etc.